App Store Optimization 101: Everything You Need to Know

 • This number climbed to 230 billion in 2021.

 In certain aspects, the principles of App Store Optimization (ASO) parallel those of Search Engine Optimization (SEO).
 Both strategies focus on maximizing visibility and improving organic reach in their respective digital landscapes.
-And just like SEO has become an integral part of online marketing, ASO is now an essential component of an effective mobile app marketing strategy.

 The History of ASO